-Catherine Luckin has been Chief Executive Officer of the Australian Academy of Health and Medical Sciences since May 2018.
-She has a decade of experience supporting research and innovation, particularly in the health and medical sciences – through roles in policy, public affairs, strategy and international relations.
-Until December 2016, she was Head of International at the Academy of Medical Sciences (AMS), the UK’s National Academy for health and medical research.
-She led a team of staff to deliver initiatives designed to respond to global health challenges, influence policy and promote international mobility, connections and capacity building.
+Catherine has been Chief Executive Officer of the Australian Academy of Health and Medical Sciences (AAHMS) since May 2018.
+She has 15 years of experience supporting research and innovation, particularly in the health and medical sciences – through roles in policy, public affairs, strategy and international relations.
+AAHMS is Australia’s Learned Academy for health and medical science – the impartial, authoritative, cross-sector voice of health and medical science in Australia.

 Catherine brings cross-sector experience from roles at the UK Academy of Medical Sciences; the Royal College of Physicians of London; pharmaceutical company, Pfizer; the University of Sydney; and the University of Technology Sydney.
 She brings an international network from the UK, Europe and Australia.